 Go to the About section

-To critically explore policy, pedagogy and practice in relation to the educational experiences of all children, young people and those who are ‘vulnerable’, ‘marginalised’ or ‘excluded’.
-In supporting and promoting the importance of inclusion and well-being, we recognise that these concepts have and continue to be problematic at a number of levels, particularly for children and young people who exhibit a broad range of diverse, additional and potentially complex learning needs.
+The inclusion and wellbeing research group aims to critically explore policy, pedagogy and practice in relation to the educational experiences of all children, young people and students of all ages.
+This includes children and young people who exhibit a broad range of diverse, additional and

 potentially complex learning needs as well as those showing typical development.

 Members’ interests reflect the diverse nature of this field but also a range of methodologies and expertise in both qualitative and quantitative analysis.
 The areas of inclusion and wellbeing currently being explored by the researchers in this group include: